 And there you have it!
 Keep this home maintenance checklist close at hand to ensure your home is in tip-top shape when it comes time to sell.

-But what if you just want to sell your home in its current condition and get on with your life?
+But what if you just want to sell your home and get on with your life?
 You’re not alone – many sellers don’t want to spend time and money on repairs before listing their home.
 Others want to dodge potential delays caused by repair negotiations with their buyer.
 And some sellers just don’t want to live in an active construction zone while they’re busy living their lives.
 (Hey, we get it.)

 Save yourself the stress and list your home with Orchard.
 Our concierge service will help you take care of repairs and upgrades.
 Plus, we don't list your home until you're all moved out so you can skip the showings.
 You can learn more and get started here.